auth0/docs/articles/libraries/auth0-php/index.md

 3. Give your Application a name, select **Regular Web Application**, then **Create**
 4. Click the **Settings** tab for the required credentials used below.
 More information about these settings is [here](https://auth0.com/docs/applications/webapps#settings).

-The examples in this documentation use [environment variables](https://secure.php.net/manual/en/reserved.variables.environment.php) to store and load sensitive Auth0 credentials (specifically, the Client Secret) from the environment rather than hard-coding them into your application.
+The examples in this documentation use [environment variables](https://secure.php.net/manual/en/reserved.variables.environment.php) to store and load sensitive Auth0 credentials from the environment rather than hard-coding them into your application.

 The easiest way to use environment variables in your project is to use a library like [PHP Dotenv](https://github.com/josegonzalez/php-dotenv) along with a local `.env` file.
 Create a `.env` file (make sure this is not accessible publicly and is excluded from version control) and add the following values: